alixinne/hyperion.rs/README.md

 ### Effects

-Effects in hyperion.rs are implemented using the same API as the reference implementation of hyperion, so effect code should be portable.
+Effects in hyperion.rs are implemented using the same API as the reference implementation of hyperion, so effect code should be portable, with one

-Effect support is still under development.
+exception: the interface is implemented as an object injected as an `hyperion` variable in the scripts, whereas the original implementation has a module which needs to be imported.
+Thus, porting scripts from original hyperion effects requires removing any `import hyperion` statements.

 ### Smoothing